microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Resume-MgEntitlementManagementAssignmentRequest.md

 # Resume-MgEntitlementManagementAssignmentRequest

 ## SYNOPSIS
-In Azure AD entitlement management, when an access package policy has been enabled to call out a custom extension and the request processing is waiting for the callback from the customer, the customer can initiate a resume action.
+In Microsoft Entra entitlement management, when an access package policy has been enabled to call out a custom extension and the request processing is waiting for the callback from the customer, the customer can initiate a resume action.
 It is performed on an accessPackageAssignmentRequest object whose requestStatus is in a WaitingForCallback state.
 This API is available in the following national cloud deployments.